-In this post, we’ll dive into how the Classroom of the Future (CoF) Team has conducted a design-thinking-inspired discovery process with the goal of uncovering the MIT Sloan community’s unique teaching and learning needs.
+In this introductory post for the Classroom of the Future Blog Series, we’ll dive into how the team conducted a design-thinking-inspired discovery process with the goal of uncovering the MIT Sloan community’s unique teaching and learning needs.

 At MIT Sloan, we know that learning happens everywhere – not just within four walls.
-That’s why we’re thrilled to share the story behind our ongoing Classroom of the Future (CoF) Initiative.
-This project is our opportunity to better understand and improve the school’s entire learning ecosystem.
-We’re reimagining physical classroom spaces, teaching and learning technologies, and resources across campus.
-By working together with the MIT Sloan community, we‘ll create more inspiring and effective learning experiences for our students.
+That’s why we’re thrilled to share the story of the Classroom of the Future (CoF) Initiative Discovery.

 1. Discovery: Learn from the MIT Sloan community